vandersantanna/portfolio/docs/cloud-aws.md

 - [Contact](#contact)

 ## Executive Summary
-Production-grade database reliability, performance, security, and cost efficiency on **AWS** with a strong focus on automation (IaC + GitOps), auditable operations, and measurable SLOs.
+Production-grade database reliability, performance, security, and cost efficiency on **Azure** with a strong focus on automation (IaC + GitOps), auditable operations, and measurable SLOs.

 ## What I Deliver
 - **HA/DR design & implementation** with repeatable runbooks and automated drills.